thelonehegelian/kickstarter_ethereum/README.md

 - What is MetaMask?
 - How many accounts does MetaMask Mnemonic gives access to?

+### Interacting with deployed contracts via Remix

+- Injected Web3 Provider
+  From StackOverflow:
+  - You must compile the same exact code that the contract you are trying to load.
+  - Once the compile succeeds, you have to be on the same network that the contract is, by setting your MetaMask account properly.
+  - The last thing to do is paste the contract address on the option: Load from address: and you'll get it on remix to interact with it.

 ### FAQ

 1. What happens when a contract is deployed using the Web3 library?